iTwin/iTwinUI/.changeset/warm-ravens-refuse.md

 "@itwin/itwinui-react": patch
 ---

-Fixed a z-index issue in `Table` where the table resizer appeared above the sticky column cells.
+Fixed a z-index issue in `Table` where the table resizer appeared above the sticky header cells.